These six ingredient breakfast ham and egg muffins require less than 10 minutes of prep and make for a quick make ahead breakfast for busy days!

 - Ham and Fried Egg Sandwich – Thinly sliced ham, a perfectly cooked egg and harissa mayo.
 Super easy and satisfying.

-Hope you love these savoury ham and egg cups as much as we do!
+Hope you love this breakfast recipe as much as we do!

 Breakfast Ham and Egg Muffins